The Ultimate Push Day Workout Guide + 7 Best Exercises

 The first step to doing a push day workout is to choose several different exercises that you can do for each muscle group.
 Some of the most popular exercises for building strength and size in your chest, shoulders, and triceps include:

-1. Bench press - Classic compound exercise that works your chest and triceps by pushing a barbell off your chest.
+1. Bench press - Classic compound exercise done on a flat bench that works your chest and triceps by pushing a barbell off your chest.
 Perform 3 sets of 8 - 12 reps each.

 2. Incline bench press - This variation of the bench press allows you to isolate your upper chest by lifting a weight off at an angle.
 Do 2 sets of 8 - 10 reps each.